Lan Leist KC Criminal Barrister

 R v S (Wood Green Crown Court) – International Fraud

 Instructed as junior Counsel in a cross-jurisdictional multi-million-pound fraud.
 One count of the ‘sophisticated’ fraud saw payment systems of an international pharmaceutical company compromised resulting in a loss of millions.
-The 6-week contested trial required the analysis of of thousands of pages of evidence which totalled over 40,000 pages.
-Close examination was required of the exhibits seized in this case, including mobile telephones, laptops and
+The 6-week contested trial required the analysis of thousands of pages of evidence which totalled over 40,000 pages.
+Close examination was required of the exhibits seized in this case, including mobile telephones, laptops and banking documentation.
+The case received international media coverage.

 R v P (Inner London Crown Court) – Fraud

 Ms Chana successfully secured an acquittal after 30 minutes of Jury deliberation, for her client who stood trial for money laundering alongside one other who was convicted.
-The index offence concerned a ‘boiler room’ fra whereby victims were defrauded of monies culminating into several hundred thousand pounds.
+The index offence concerned a ‘boiler room’ fraud whereby victims were defrauded of monies culminating into several hundred thousand pounds.
 A fraction of money was then said to have been laundered through the bank account of Ms Chana’s client.
 Her skilful presentation of the evidence resulted in the jury returning verdicts of Not Guilty within 30 minutes.

 BURGLARY